morgan3d/quadplay/README.md

 requires no local installation.

-To get started in Pro mode, you'll need Windows, MacOS, or Linux and the following freely-available software:
+To get started in Pro mode, you'll need Windows, MacOS, or Linux and the following freely-available software.

-Required:
+_Required_:

 - [**This repository**](https://github.com/morgan3d/quadplay/archive/master.zip)
 - A **code editor** such as [VS Code](https://code.visualstudio.com/), Emacs, or VIM.
 Use Python mode for PyxlScript or install our provided editor extensions